Batangas City: Railways

 Batangas City, then a town, was served by a branch line of the Philippine National Railways until its closure.

-As part of Rodrigo Duterte's infrastructure development program, DuterteNomics or "Build-Build-Build", a railway line from Calamba will be constructed to connect with the city.
+As part of President Rodrigo Duterte's infrastructure development program, DuterteNomics or "Build-Build-Build", a railway line from Calamba will be constructed to connect with the city.
 The railway line, the Calamba-Batangas Line, a part of the longer Manila-Matnog Railway, is approved by the National Economic Development Authority on September 12, 2017, and funding will be provided by the Chinese government.
 Start of construction of the railway, as part of the Manila-Matnog Railway, is not yet set.